Ron Johnson (businessman): JCPenney

 Many of the initiatives that were successful at the Apple Stores, for instance the "thought that people would show up in stores because they were fun places to hang out, and that they would buy things listed at full-but-fair price" did not work for the JCPenney brand and ended up alienating its customers who were used to heavy discounting.
 By eliminating the thrill of pursuing markdowns, the "fair and square every day" pricing strategy disenfranchised JCPenney's traditional customer base.
 Johnson himself was said "to have a disdain for JCPenney’s traditional customer base."
 When shoppers were not reacting positively to the disappearance of coupons and sales, Johnson did not blame the new policies.
 Instead, he offered the assessment that customers needed to be "educated" as to how the new pricing strategy worked.
 He also likened the coupons beloved by so many core shoppers as drugs that customers needed to be weaned off."
 While head of JCPenney, Johnson continued to live in California and commuted to work in Plano, Texas by private jet several days a week.

 Throughout 2012, sales continued to sag dramatically.
 In the fourth quarter of the 2012 fiscal year, same-store sales dropped 32%, which led some to call it "the worst quarter in retail history."
 On April 8, 2013, he was fired as the CEO of JCPenney and replaced by his predecessor, Mike Ullman.

 Enjoy Technology

 In 2014, Johnson founded Enjoy, a startup headquartered in Palo Alto, California, that seeks to reinvent the shopping experience.
-The company has raised $30 million in funding, co-led by Kleiner Perkins Caufield Byers and Oak Investment Partners with participation from Andreessen Horowitz.
+The company raised $30 million in funding, co-led by Kleiner Perkins Caufield Byers and Oak Investment Partners with participation from Andreessen Horowitz.
 Johnson also committed personal capital to establish the company.
 The service launched in 2015.

 The company went public in 2021, and declared bankruptcy in 2022.
+Enjoy was sold later in 2022 to Asurion, LLC.

+Author

+In 2026, Johnson published Shop Different: How Retail Revealed Apple's Genius, co-written with Zander Nethercutt.
+The book recounts Johnson's role in developing Apple's retail stores and discusses his experiences working with Steve Jobs and his views on retail, leadership, and customer service.